Environmental Consulting Qualifications and Partnerships

-The Council-certified Microbial Investigator (CMI) investigate microbial issues in the indoor environment.
-For example, a CMI performs mold inspection, mold testing and bioaerosol sampling.
-A CMI interprets lab results and design an effective remediation protocol.
+The Council Certified Microbial Investigator (CMI) investigates microbial issues in the indoor environment.
+A CMI performs mold inspections, mold testing and bioaerosol sampling, then interprets lab results to help design an effective remediation protocol.
 Finally, these professionals perform post-remediation sampling to verify the success of a remediation project.

-CMIs possess verified knowledge in disciplines related to mold inspection, microbial investigations and sampling.
+CMIs possess knowledge in disciplines related to mold and microbial investigations and environmental sampling.
 The certification examinations cover a wide range of bioaerosols and their potential health effects.
-They also deal with microbial sampling procedures and equipment.

-Healthy Building Science has an Environmental Inspector who is also a Certified Lead Inspector/ Risk Assessor from the California Department of Public Health.
+Healthy Building Science has an environmental inspector who is also a Certified Lead Inspector/ Risk Assessor from the California Department of Public Health.
 This certification allows inspectors to assess the degree of total lead hazard in residential or public buildings before, during, and/or after Lead Related Construction (LRC) work.
-Lead Inspectors/Assessors typically do inspections, take samples, and interpret test results and on occassion our Lead Inspector/Assessor will also write or blog all about Lead
+Lead Inspectors/Assessors typically do inspections, take samples, and interpret test results.
+Read about Lead on our blog page.

-Our professional team provides a full range of Lead & Asbestos Inspection testing services for building and homeowners.
-In house certifications include the following: Certified Asbesto Consultant (CAC) and CDPH Lead Inspector and Lead Based Paint Risk Assessor (CDPH LI/RA) issued by the Division of Occupational Safety and Health and required by the U.S. EPA AHERA.
-CAC’s must also be Asbestos Building Inspector, Contractor/Supervisor, Project Designer, and Management Planner.
+Our professional team provides a full range of Lead & Asbestos Inspection testing services for buildings and homeowners.
+In house certifications include the following: Certified Asbestos Consultant (CAC) and CDPH Lead Inspector and Lead Based Paint Risk Assessor (CDPH LI/RA) issued by the Division of Occupational Safety and Health and required by the U.S. EPA AHERA.